-- Hand the card to the FCC desk at the front of the auditorium (near the stage)
+- Email the card to the FCC desk - email TBC

-- Sit in the debate and listen for your name!
+- Listen to the debate and listen out for your name!
 The first speaker will be the person who put forward the motion but the other selected speakers will be announced and told to wait on standby.

-- When you're onstage look for the traffic lights- the amber light will come on when you have 60 seconds left and the red light indicates your time is up.
+- When you're live look for the traffic lights- the amber light will come on when you have 60 seconds left and the red light indicates your time is up.

 - Enjoy your time speaking.
 The FCC and audience is very supportive of first-time speakers and appreciate you taking part.

 During the popular debates intervention microphones are used.
-Speakers are selected from the cards submitted to the FCC desk and invited to speak for 60 seconds from the fixed microphones in the middle of the hall.
+Speakers are selected from the cards submitted to the FCC and invited to speak for 60 seconds.
 This is a great way to make a punchy point.

-If you've handed a speaker card in make sure you listen out in case your name is called.
-If you're selected make yourself known to the stewards who will show you were to sit while you're waiting to speak.
+If you've submitted a speaker card make sure you listen out in case your name is called.
+If you're selected we will contact you to standby to go live to speak.